nus-cs2103-AY2122S1/ip/docs/README.md

 ```
 _________________________

-To add a new Deadline, the usage is: `deadline [deadline description] /by [deadline due date] /priority [H|M|L]`.
-The `/priority` command is optional.
-Accepted date formats are `HH:mm` or `YYYY-MM-DD HH:mm`.
-The year input string should be **exactly** 4 characters, and their other date parameters should be **exactly** 2 characters.
+To add a new Deadline, the usage is: `deadline [deadline description] /by [deadline due date] /priority [H|M|L].` The `/priority` command is optional.
+Accepted date formats are `HH:mm` or `YYYY-MM-DD HH:mm.` The year input string should be **exactly** 4 characters, and their other date parameters should be **exactly** 2 characters.
 The year cannot be 0000.

-Example: `deadline eat dinner /by 16:00`: creates a new Deadline named "eat dinner" at [today's date] 16:00.
+Example: `deadline eat dinner /by 16:00:` creates a new Deadline named "eat dinner" at [today's date] 16:00.

 Expected outcome: (assume today's date is 2021-08-31).
 ```